Pronunciation: lan SOE pra zol

 How should I take lansoprazole?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Lansoprazole is usually taken before eating.
 Prevacid OTC should be taken in the morning before you eat breakfast.

 Prevacid OTC should be taken only once daily for 14 days.
-Do not take more than one tablet every 24 hours.
 It may take up to 4 days for full effect.
 Allow at least 4 months to pass before you start another 14-day treatment with Prevacid OTC.